 The Michigan plant, run by Abbott Nutrition, was a major producer of formula used across the country.
 This closure, combined with existing supply chain issues, has contributed to the increasingly low stock of formula in stores.
-The people who have been hit the hardest are those who need specialized formulas for children with allergies and specific dietary needs.
-It’s also been devastating for many low-income families who can’t afford to stock up.
+The people who were hit the hardest were those who needed specialized formulas for children with allergies and specific dietary needs.
+It was also devastating for many low-income families who couldn't afford to stock up.

 How is the formula supply issue a corruption problem?

-1. The formula sector is a monopoly, meaning there’s little to no competition in the market.
+1. The formula sector is a monopoly.
+There’s little to no competition in the market.

 2. Exclusive contract negotiations for the federal WIC program led to further consolidation of power for just a few providers.

-More than half of the baby formula purchased in the U.S. is purchased through the Women, Infants, and Children (WIC) program, a national program established to support low-income families.
+More than half of the baby formula purchased in the U.S. is purchased through the Women, Infants, and Children (WIC) program.
+WIC is a national program established to support low-income families.
 Each state negotiates its WIC contracts with one company in a bidding process.
 The goal of this single-source contracting process is to cut expenses for the WIC program.
 But it also means that over the past 30 years, just three companies have received contracts with WIC.
-This contributes heavily to the highly consolidated formula industry.
+This contributes heavily to the highly-consolidated formula industry.

-One of those companies is Abbott Nutrition – the company whose factory is currently shuttered.
+One of those companies is Abbott Nutrition – the company whose factory shuttered in 2022.
 Abbott is the sole formula provider for roughly half the infants receiving formula purchased through WIC.

-Because Abbott’s supply is severely impacted, many states are having trouble finding formula that is approved for sale through the WIC program, and some of the most vulnerable formula users are unable to find or afford the food they need for their babies.
+Because Abbott’s supply is severely impacted, many states had trouble finding formula approved through the WIC program.
+Some of the most vulnerable formula users were unable to find or afford the food they need for their babies.

 This prioritization of low costs over the safety and availability of life-saving nutrition demonstrates the failure of a government that puts corporate interests before the interests of the people they serve.

-3. Protectionist policies effectively disallow importing baby formula
+3. Protectionist policies effectively ban importing baby formula

 One more way the U.S. protects the big domestic formula producers, and hurts consumers, is by heavily restricting imports of formula.
 In theory, these regulations are to ensure the safety of infants.
-But by disallowing formula created and used in other countries – including Canada – it also creates less competition and makes our formula supply vulnerable to shortages.
-(Note: On Wednesday, May 18, President Biden eased some of these restrictions in an effort to bring more formula into the country.)
+But by banning formula created and used in other countries – including Canada – it also creates less competition and makes our formula supply vulnerable to shortages.
+(Note: In May 2022, President Joe Biden eased some of these restrictions in an effort to bring more formula into the country.)

 4. Lack of a federal standard for paid leave

 Paid leave is an incredibly popular policy.
-A poll last year found that 84% of likely voters, including 74% of Republicans, support a paid leave policy for new parents.
+A poll last year found that 84% of likely voters support a paid leave policy for new parents.
 A majority of those polled across all parties and political perspectives also said they would pay more taxes to ensure a federal paid leave standard.
 However, despite this overwhelming support, America still doesn’t have a national paid leave policy.
 Because it’s popular, politicians tout it on the campaign trail, only to see it fizzle in Congress year after year.
-In the year 2022, only 23% of American workers have access to paid leave.
+In the year 2022, only 23% of American workers had access to paid leave.

 Lack of paid leave has aggravated the formula shortage by increasing the number of parents dependent on formula to feed their infants and making it more difficult for parents to get time off work to find formula in this crisis.